 The town hosts a variety of festivals throughout the year, such as the Aldrei fór ég suður (I never went south) music festival in Easter.
 Be sure to hike up Naustahvilft, or the Troll Seat, for incredible views of the town and surrounding fjords.
 Whale Watching tours also leave from the harbor at Ísafjörður and twenty species of whale have been seen around the Iceland coastline at various times.

 Head north along Route 60 (if you’re traveling clockwise) or Route 61 (if counter-clockwise).
 Both will lead you to Ísafjörður, the area’s capital and center of business.

 Recommended Routes on Iceland's Ring Road 2

 Even with the creation of several new tunnels in the last few decades, it’s still an adventure navigating the winding, coast-hugging roads of the Westfjords.
 You will have almost constant views of the Atlantic Ocean and plenty of birds to watch (including Iceland's iconic puffins).
-Simply put, you have two main options with regards to your route: clockwise or counterclockwise.
+Simply put, you have two main options regarding your route: clockwise or counter-clockwise.